cloudnative-pg/cloudnative-pg/docs/src/rolling_update.md

 Rolling upgrades are started when:

-- the user changes the `imageName` attribute of the cluster specification;
+- the user changes the `image` attribute of the cluster specification;

 - a change in the PostgreSQL configuration requires a restart to be applied;